ANDREI CERVANTES

 THE APPROACH

-Over 3 months, assembled a multidisciplinary team of 15 individuals from all over the bank — none of them designers.
-Equipped them with the skills to perform user research — understanding similar cards offered by competitors, pinpointing needs and wants of our affluent audience.
-Provided guidance and taught them how to prototype rapidly, gather feedback, iterate, share in an engaging story-like manner, and repeat.
+Assembled a multidisciplinary team of 15 individuals from all over the bank.
+Equipped them with user research skills — understanding competitive cards, as well as pinpointing the needs and wants of our affluent audience.
+Taught them how to prototype rapidly, gather feedback, iterate and share in an engaging story-like manner.

 THE OUTCOME

 A compelling and empathetic end-to-end experience, from discovery and onboarding, to everyday use and management, to expansion, support and cancellation.
-Plus, 15 new human-centered advocates who have the experience and proof to now empower the bank to replicate this way of working.
+Plus, 15 new human-centered advocates who have the experience and proof to now empower their peers in replicating this way of working.

 THE QUESTION

-How might an oil and gas company even begin to think of a sustainability strategy, for a product perceived to counter the very idea of it?
+How might an oil and gas company create a sustainability strategy, for a product perceived to counter the very idea of it?

 THE DISCOVERY